analysis-tools-dev/static-analysis/README.md

 - [dylint](https://www.trailofbits.com/post/write-rust-lints-without-forking-clippy) — A tool for running Rust lints from dynamic libraries.
 Dylint makes it easy for developers to maintain their own personal lint collections.

-- [electrolysis](https://kha.github.io/electrolysis) :warning: — A tool for formally verifying Rust programs by transpiling them into definitions in the Lean theorem prover.
+- [electrolysis](https://kha.github.io/electrolysis) — A tool for formally verifying Rust programs by transpiling them into definitions in the Lean theorem prover.

-- [herbie](https://github.com/mcarton/rust-herbie-lint) :warning: — Adds warnings or errors to your crate when using a numerically unstable floating point expression.
+- [herbie](https://github.com/mcarton/rust-herbie-lint) — Adds warnings or errors to your crate when using a numerically unstable floating point expression.

 - [kani](https://github.com/model-checking/kani) — The Kani Rust Verifier is a bit-precise model checker for Rust.
 Kani is particularly useful for verifying unsafe code blocks in Rust,